It! The Living Colossus

 It!
 The Living Colossus is a fictional character appearing in American comic books published by Marvel Comics.
 Initially a statue animated by a hostile extraterrestrial, he first appeared in the science-fiction anthology series Tales of Suspense #14 (Feb.
 1961), in a story drawn by Jack Kirby (writer unknown).
 He was revived in Astonishing Tales #21 (Dec.
-1973) by writer Tony Isabella and artist Dick Ayers as the protagonist of a short-lived feature, in which he was animated by a wheelchair-using special-effects designer.
+1973) by writer Jenny Blake Isabella and artist Dick Ayers as the protagonist of a short-lived feature, in which he was animated by a wheelchair-using special-effects designer.

 Publication history

 It!
 The Living Colossus debuted in the 18-page science fiction story "I Created the Colossus" in the anthology series Tales of Suspense #14 (Feb.
 1961), published by Marvel Comics' 1950s and early 1960s forerunner, Atlas Comics.
 Penciled by industry legend Jack Kirby and inked by Dick Ayers, and scripted by an uncredited writer, this "Marvel pre-superhero" monster returned for a 13-page sequel story, "Colossus Lives Again", by the same artistic team, in the by-now Marvel comic Tales of Suspense #20 (Aug.
 1961).
 The two stories were reprinted in, respectively, Monsters on the Prowl #17 (June 1972) and 25 (Sept.
 1973).

 The character was revived in Astonishing Tales #21 (Dec.
-1973) by writer Tony Isabella and artist Dick Ayers, who both drew and lettered the stories.
+1973) by writer Jenny Blake Isabella and artist Dick Ayers, who both drew and lettered the stories.
 The feature ran four issues, through #24 (June 1974).

 Isabella said in 2001 that after the Theodore Sturgeon story "It!" in Supernatural Thrillers #1 (Dec.
 1972) had sold well, "Came the word from on high that Marvel should do a regular 'It!' series".
 Marvel already had an It-like swamp monster in the Man-Thing, so, "looking over the sales figures for recent issues of Marvel's giant monster reprint books, we discovered the issues which reprinted the 'Colossus' stories by Jack Kirby [Monsters on the Prowl #17 and 25] sold much better than the other issues which had been published around the same time".

 In 2009, Isabella elaborated, saying editor-in-chief Roy Thomas:

 Assessing the series, Isabella said, "It was an honor working with Dick Ayers, one of the original 'Big Four' artists of the Marvel Universe.
 However, I don't think Dick was at his best here.
 He wasn't being treated very well by Marvel and it was showing in his work".

 In an unusual storytelling technique for the time, Isabella made longer stories than the budgeted 15-page tales by inserting reprint panels or pages from 1959-61 pre-superhero monster stories.
 "I could expand the page count of the 'It!' stories while including backstory which would have otherwise eaten up some of those new pages".

 Had the series continued, Isabella said in 2009, "subsequent stories would have featured Goom and Googam ... and a team-up with [the superhero] Thor to stop an invasion of Earth by the Storm Giants of Norse legend".